casperjs/casperjs/builder/sources/tester_contents.md

 Casper ships with a `tester` module and a `Tester` class providing an API for unit & functional testing purpose.
-By default you can access an instance of this class through `test` property of any `Casper` class instance.
+By default you can access an instance of this class through the `test` property of any `Casper` class instance.

 <span class="label label-info">Note</span> The best way to learn how to use the